Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: METHODOLOGY

 \subsection{Gradient Analysis of Hyperbolic Alignment}

-To further explore the impact of aligning semantic embeddings within the hyperbolic model, we analyze the gradient behavior with respect to nodes of varying norms in Proposition~\ref{prop}, detailed proof with analysis can be found in Appendix \ref{sec:proof}.
+To demonstrate the unique advantage of hyperbolic alignment, we analyze the gradient behavior with respect to nodes of varying norms in Proposition~\ref{prop}, detailed proof with analysis can be found in Appendix \ref{sec:proof}.
 This provides insight into the hierarchical preservation properties of the hyperbolic space, which are absent in Euclidean space.